EdD in Higher Education and Social Change

 Program Length

+The vast majority of WISR students are mature adults with significant work and family responsibilities, time demands and commitments.
+Most students will progress at a rate approximately equivalent to half-time enrollment.
 WISR’s tuition is very affordable, even in comparison to other private institution’s rates for half-time enrollment.
 All WISR students pay the same tuition, and those students who are able to pursue their studies with an intensity and at a pace comparable to students who are seriously engaged full-time students will very likely be able to graduate in 40 to 50 percent of the estimated time for studies in WISR degree programs.

-For many students pursuing a Doctoral degree at WISR, the length of study at WISR may be as much as 6 years, unless they are able to study at the intensity of a seriously engaged full-time student.
-Some students complete the doctoral program in about three to four years.
 Faculty review student progress semi-annually to facilitate each student’s efforts to complete their degree within this maximum amount of time.
+(These maximums do not include time off to take a leave of absence.)
 Students who are consistently engaged in their studies, but who are slowed down due to disabilities or other extenuating factors may petition WISR faculty for permission to take somewhat longer than 6 years to complete their studies.

 In all cases, faculty will strive to support students in their efforts to complete their degree in a timely manner, while also benefiting from their studies at WISR in ways that will help them build bridges to the next important life goals.